basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

 "nWimag" # imaging weights if available (Briggs or uniform), empty otherwise "maxProjBaseline" # max projected baseline (in units of the wavelength)
 ```
-4. Channels' indices and hence their associated filenames are incremented by 1 for MATLAB indexing purposes.
+4. Channels' indices and their associated filenames are incremented by 1 for MATLAB indexing purposes.
 5. Functions in `pyxis_ckat.py` are examples.
 The user is encouraged to tailor these functions if the measurement set is organised differently.
 6. In case of multiple spectral windows, the user is encouraged to use the  `split` fonctionality in CASA to image specific spectral windows and extract the data from the resulting subset measurement set.